 Instructions

-- Trim both ends of the sweet potato, then slice it into 0.4 inch (1cm) thick rounds.
-Soak them in water for about 5 minutes to remove any scum.
+- Trim both ends of sweet potato, then slice it into ⅖-inch (1cm) thick rounds.
+Soak the slices in water (not included in the recipe) for about 5 minutes to remove any astringency.

-- Place the sweet potatoes in a pot or pan, ensuring they don't overlap as much as possible.
-Then add water and heat it up.
-Once the mixture comes to a boil, add sugar, cover it with an otoshi-buta, and simmer over medium-low heat for 15 minutes.
+- Place the sliced sweet potatoes in a pan or pot, ensuring they don't overlap as much as possible.
+Then, add water (as specified in the recipe) and bring it to a boil.
+Once boiling, add sugar, cover with an otoshi-buta, and let it simmer over medium-low heat for 15 minutes.

-- Remove the otoshi-buta, add lemon slices, and continue simmering for a few more minutes.
-After that, turn off the heat and let the flavors soak in for at least 20 minutes.
+- Remove the otoshi-buta, add the lemon slices, and continue simmering for a few more minutes.
+Then, turn off the heat and let the flavors soak in for at least 20 minutes.

 Notes